ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-pipenv.md

 }
 ```

-Where the dependencies to "`certifi`", "`chardet`", "`idna`", "`requests`" and
+Where the dependencies on `certifi`, `chardet`, `idna`, `requests` and
-"`urllib3`" come from is not quite clear.
-I might be wrong, but it seems a
+`urllib3` come from is not entirely clear.
+I could be wrong, but it seems like
-waste of resources to me.
+a waste of resources.

-To better test this out your example project should have some dependencies.
+To better test this, your sample project should have some dependencies.
 The
-project above just has `setuptools`, `pkg_resources`, `pip` and  `wheel`.
+project above has only `setuptools`, `pkg_resources`, `pip` and `wheel`.
 To
-test this create a file `main.py` with you dependency: like `mydep`.
-Here some
+test this, create a `main.py` file with your dependencies: like `mydep`.
+Here
-pseudo code.
+is some pseudo code.

 ```python
 import mydep